-Summary: Explains what Content Delivery Networks are and how Office 365 leverages them.
-Using Content Delivery Networks (CDNs) helps keep Office 365 fast and reliable for end users.
+Use this information to learn about Content Delivery Networks (CDNs) and how Office 365 leverages them.
+CDNs help keep Office 365 fast and reliable for end users.
 With CDNs, cloud services like Office 365 quickly download generic content, like icons, to your users’ browser when they’re using the service through a web client.

 If you’re planning Network connectivity to Office 365, it’s helpful to understand how CDNs work.
 It is also important to understand that you can’t filter connectivity to the CDNs by IP address.
 We provide a best effort list of IPs for the services within Office 365, such as Exchange Online.
 Learn more about our recommendations for Managing Office 365 endpoints.

 Downloading common things like icons over and over again can take up network bandwidth that can be better used for downloading important personal content, like email or documents.
 Because Office 365 uses an architecture that includes CDNs, the icons, scripts, and other generic content can be downloaded from servers closer to client computers, making the downloads faster.
 This means faster access to your personal content, which is securely stored in Office 365 datacenters.